aranhaqg/accounting_api/README.md

 This endpoint is used to login the user so the transactions can be done.

 To make a succesful login send in the url the params: email and password.
-If the password is right a JSON object with the email and authentication_token will be returned with a CREATED status (201).
-This token will be necessary to perform transaction and logout and should be added in the request header.
+If the password is right, a JSON object with the email and authentication_token will be returned with a CREATED status (201).
+This token will be necessary to perform transaction and logout and should be added in the request header and will expired in 7 minutes.
 If the password is wrong,a UNAUTHORIZED status (401) will be returned.

 ### DELETE api/v1/sessions